 MALDON Golf Club – A Notable Course in A “Notable Town”

-Maldon Golf Club, 130 km north west of Melbourne in the Goldfields region of country Victoria, celebrates its 110th anniversary this year (2018).
+Maldon Golf Club, 130 km north west of Melbourne in the Goldfields region of country Victoria.
 The course is positioned on the outskirts of the small township of Maldon and surrounded by the hilly countryside of Mt Tarrangower.
+The club is over 110 years old.

 A product of the early goldfields era, the township of Maldon has a unique Australian architecture and was classified by The National Trust in 1965 as being Australia’s first “notable town” and to be preserved in its entirety.